sql-machine-learning/elasticdl/experimental/swamp-optimization/mnist/README.md

 `--loss-file` : output loss curve image file.

 `--pull-probability` : the probability of trainer pulling from ps.

+`--loss-sample-interval` : how many batches to wait before record a loss value.

 An example with 2 trainer threads with the trainer pulling probability of 0, 0.5 and 1.0 respectively looks like the following: